stackpress/lib/docs/Structures.md

 An iterator of values.

-#### Using forEach
+### 2.11.
+Using forEach

-The following example shows how to execute a function for each key-value pair.
+The following example shows how to execute a function for each key-value pair in the map.

 ```typescript
 myMap.forEach((value, key, map) => {